Congo approves clinical trials for Ebola treatments

 Health workers have already administered therapeutic treatments to more than 150 Ebola patients since August.

-KINSHASA - Congolese authorities have authorised clinical trials for four experimental Ebola treatments, which will allow researchers to collect valuable data about their effectiveness, the health ministry said on Saturday.
+KINSHASA - Congolese authorities have authorized clinical trials for four experimental Ebola treatments, which will allow researchers to collect valuable data about their effectiveness, the health ministry said on Saturday.

 But until now doctors have decided which treatment to use on a case-by-case basis.
-In the clinical trial, the choice of treatment will now be randomised.
+In the clinical trial, the choice of treatment will now be randomized.

 Treatment will still be free of charge, the ministry added in a statement.